ELELAB/cancermuts/docs/tutorial.md

 the keys of the dictionaries should be the options supported in the `properties` argument of the `add_sequence_properties` (see below).

-Once the object is created we can add the position properties to our sequence object.
+Once the object is created we can add sequence property annotations to our Sequence object.
 If no `properties` is supplied, all of them will be considered.
 Otherwise, the `properties` object should be a list of the keywords corresponding to the PTMs that we want to be annotated, as follows: